boisvert42/html5-crossword-solver/README.md

 | `save_game_limit` | `number`| `10` | Maximum number of saved games to keep in local storage. |

-### "Fake Clues" Feature
+### "Fake / Unplaced Clues" Feature
-The solver supports "fake clues," where clues can be manually grayed out by clicking on them.
-This is useful for puzzles where not all clues correspond to entries in the grid.
+The solver natively supports unplaced or "fake" clues (e.g., clue banks, alphabetized clues, or variety puzzles where clues do not correspond directly to specific numbered grid entries).

-This mode can be enabled in two ways:
+In the data model:
-1.  **Globally:** Set `fakeclues: true` in the puzzle file's metadata.
-This makes *all* clues in the puzzle "fake."
+- Any clue whose `word` property is `null` (or unmapped to an entry in the grid) is treated as an unplaced clue.
-2.  **Per Group:** In the puzzle data, mark a specific clue group with `fake: true`.
-This enables the manual graying behavior only for that group.
+- Clicking an unplaced clue in the sidebar toggles its manual completion state (striking it out / graying it).

-When this mode is active for a clue, the top clue bar will be blank when that clue's word is selected.
+- Unplaced clues never appear in the top clue bar when navigating the grid.

 ### Print Functionality
 The solver includes a "Print" option in the File menu, which utilizes `jsPDF` (bundled within `jscrossword_combined.js`) to generate a printable PDF version of the crossword.
 This feature allows users to print the current state of the puzzle directly from their browser.